Alcohol isn’t good for you.

 Sulbutiamine is a synthetic version of Vitamin B1, consisting of two thiamine molecules bound together.
 This allows vitamin B1 to easily cross the blood-brain barrier and support the brain.
 I recommend you take 200 mg of sulbutiamine before you go to bed, and then another 200 mg when you wake up in the morning.
 You can get high-quality sulbutiamine here.

 I remember the first time I took sulbutiamine after years of regular drinking.
 It felt like a light was turned on in my brain.
 Everything was brighter and I had a lot more mental energy.
 It was as if my brain hadn’t fully recovered from chronic alcohol consumption.
 I suspect regular vitamin B1 wasn’t reaching my brain.

-R-Lipoic Acid (RLA) is the most stable and bioavailable form of lipoic acid, an antioxidant produced by your body that could possibly be even more protective than Vitamin C. It is fat soluble and can easily cross the blood-brain barrier to protect your brain (53, 54, 55).
+Alpha Lipoic Acid (ALA) is an antioxidant that could possibly be even more protective than Vitamin C. It is fat soluble and can easily cross the blood-brain barrier to protect your brain (53, 54, 55).

 ALCAR is a neuroprotective and cognitive-enhancing amino acid.

 They've been shown to prevent brain inflammation and neurotransmitter impairment caused by alcohol.
 They can also reverse brain damage and restore healthy brain function after drinking alcohol (55, 59, 60).